600-cell: Decagons and pentadecagrams

 The fibrations of the 600-cell include 6 fibrations of its 72 great decagons: 6 fiber bundles of 12 great decagons, each delineating 20 chiral cell rings of 30 tetrahedral cells each, with three great decagons bounding each cell ring, and five cell rings nesting together around each decagon.
+The 12 Clifford parallel decagons in each bundle are completely disjoint.
+Adjacent parallel decagons are spanned by edges of other great decagons.
+Each fibration corresponds to a distinct left (and right) isoclinic rotation of the 600-cell in 12 great decagon invariant planes on 5𝝅 isoclines.

 The bundle of 12 Clifford parallel decagon fibers is divided into a bundle of 12 left pentagon fibers and a bundle of 12 right pentagon fibers, with each left-right pair of pentagons inscribed in a decagon.

-12 great decagons comprise a fiber bundle covering all 120 vertices in a discrete Hopf fibration.
+12 great polygons comprise a fiber bundle covering all 120 vertices in a discrete Hopf fibration.

 There are 20 cell-disjoint 30-cell rings in the fibration, but only 4 completely disjoint 30-cell rings.

 The 600-cell has six such discrete decagonal fibrations, and each is the domain (container) of a unique left-right pair of isoclinic rotations (left and right fiber bundles of 12 great pentagons).
 Each great decagon belongs to just one fibration, but each 30-cell ring belongs to 5 of the six fibrations (and is completely disjoint from 1 other fibration).

 The 600-cell contains 72 great decagons, divided among six fibrations, each of which is a set of 20 cell-disjoint 30-cell rings (4 completely disjoint 30-cell rings), but the 600-cell has only 20 distinct 30-cell rings altogether.

 Each 30-cell ring contains 3 of the 12 Clifford parallel decagons in each of 5 fibrations, and 30 of the 120 vertices.

 In these decagonal isoclinic rotations, vertices travel along isoclines which follow the edges of hexagons, advancing a pythagorean distance of one hexagon edge in each double 36°×36° rotational unit.

 In an isoclinic rotation, each successive hexagon edge travelled lies in a different great hexagon, so the isocline describes a skew polygram, not a polygon.